Pay Transparency and Gender Equality: Institutional setting

-The indicators that firms have to report include: the overall mean and median gender hourly pay gap, expressed in percentage terms; the overall mean and median gender bonus gap; the proportion of male and female employees who receive any bonus pay; and the proportion of male and female employees in each quartile of the company wage distribution.
-Table \ref{public_indicators} provides sample means of these indicators for the two years prior to 2020 in which firms had to publish them.
-The mean gender pay gap is just below 15 percent and decreases by 1 percent between 2017/2018 and 2018/2019.
-The median gender gap is smaller in both years and slightly increases over time, suggesting that the decrease in the mean gap is driven by a drop in extreme values.
-Both the mean and the bonus gap are smaller but it is worth noting from the standard deviation that some firms mistakenly reported the level gap rather than a percentage, making it difficult to interpret these mean values.\footnote{When excluding the bottom and top 1 percent, the mean bonus gap stands at 23.22 in 2017/18 and 23.76 in the second year.} The proportion of women receiving bonus pay is smaller than that of men in both years, and the ratio remains stable over time.
-The gender ratio along the wage distribution is balanced at the bottom, but the proportion of women is smaller in the upper part of the distribution.
-Yet, this proportion increases by around 1 percent over the two years.
-Finally, Figure \ref{correlations} also shows that the mean gender hourly pay gap is larger in firms that have a lower percentage of women at the top of the wage distribution.
+The first row of Table \ref{public_indicators} shows that the gender gap in median pay is just below 12 percent in 2017/18, and increases slightly in the following year.
+The gap in mean pay is around 14 percent in 2017/18, and instead decreases a little the year after.
+Both gaps in median and mean bonuses tend to be smaller than pay gaps but it is worth noting from the large standard deviation that some firms mistakenly reported their level gap rather than a percentage, making it difficult to interpret these bonus gaps.\footnote{When excluding the bottom and top 1 percent, the median (mean) bonus gap stands at 13.14 (23.56) percent in 2017/18 and 12.35 (23.46) percent in the second year.} The proportion of women receiving bonus pay is smaller than for men in each year, and both increase slightly in the second year.
+The gender ratio along the wage distribution is balanced at the bottom, but less than 40 percent of employees in the upper part of the wage distribution are women.
+Also, the proportion of women in each quartile of the wage distribution increases slightly over the two years.

+Clearly, the magnitude of these raw firm-level indicators depends both on compositional and observable factors, such as gender differences in educational choices, occupation held and experience, and unobservable factors such as employers' unconscious biases and subtle discrimination on the workplace (\citealt{azmat2020gender}, \citealt{bertrand2020gender}).
+As they are, these aggregate measures do not allow to distinguish the importance of each underlying factor, and statistics broken down by occupation, or even better hierarchy position, would be more informative in this respect.
+Yet, the firm-level indicators may reflect a compromise between the government's will to disclose these statistics publicly, and firms' privacy concerns, and it is a matter of empirical analysis to understand how effective they are at pushing firms to tackle the underlying causes of gender inequality.
 From now on, we will refer to these data as the GEO data.